iamdreo/react-music-recommendation/README.md

-simple one page responsive react app built with the deezer api to recommend music and see featured artists and podcasts of the week
+simple one page responsive react app built with the deezer api to recommend music and see featured artists and podcasts of the week.
+You could view the preview here : https://iamdreo.github.io/react-music-recommendation